PeterSteiglechner/PeterSteiglechner.github.io/contents/home.md

-Why do people continue to disagree on contentious political issues like climate change, despite ample scientific evidence and years of public discussion?
-In my research, I explore how social influence shapes opinions of individuals and how such processes aggregate to opinion patterns in society using mathematical modelling.
-I focus on understanding cognitive biases and their role in opinion formation on an individual and collective level, whether fostering polarisation or supporting the persistence of minority views.
+Why do people continue to disagree on contentious political issues, such as climate change or vaccination despite a sound scientific foundation?
+In my research, I use mathematical modelling and data science tools to explore how social influence shapes opinions of individuals and how such dynamics aggregate to opinion patterns, such as disagreement, consensus, persistent minority clusters, or (perceived) polarisation, as well as social structures, such as the emergence of echo chambers or filter bubbles.

+At the moment, my focus lies on belief systems and the way they determine what opinions we consider coherent.
+This can vary greatly across society and it evolves significantly over time.
+Importantly, belief systems are social constructs and as such shaped by social identity and peers.
+My goal is to better understand the different belief systems and estimate how much this can influence our perceptions of a polarised society.

+Previously, I have focussed on cognitive biases and their impact on opinion formation under social influence.
 For example, social identity biases can drive polarisation.
-However, surprisingly, I find that biases can sometimes foster consensus in certain circumstances and may help us to overcome polarisation on climate change.
-Their impact varies based on factors like influence networks, ambiguities in communication, and perceptions of others' opinions subject to social identities.
+However, surprisingly, biases can sometimes also help to reach consensus and overcome disagreement under certain conditions.
+Their impact varies based on factors like interaction networks, ambiguities in communication, and perceptions of others' opinions subject to social identities.

-<a href="static/pdfs/CV_PeterSteiglechner.pdf" type="application/pdf">Current CV (last updated April 2023)</a>
+<a href="static/pdfs/CV_PeterSteiglechner.pdf" type="application/pdf">Current CV (last updated September 2024)</a>

 <p>&nbsp;</p>